 The Baptised Membership of the Church

 Baptists do not baptise infants.
 Baptism by immersion in water is only given to those who declare themselves to be born again believers in the Lord Jesus.
 Baptists emphasise that Baptism does not confer salvation.
-For them baptism is a public declaration of their inward faith in and commitment to Christ and publicly identifies them with the His death, burial and resurrection.
+For them baptism is a public declaration of their inward faith in, and commitment to Christ, and publicly identifies them with His death, burial, and resurrection.
 Baptism is a condition of membership of Baptist Churches.

 “Therefore go and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”
 Matthew 28:19-20